Chicken & Dumplings…Using flour, a little butter or shortening and chicken broth made a meal that “everyone” loved!

 CHICKEN:

-Boil chicken in a large saucepan or dutch oven, in at least 2 quarts of water, until done.
-If using bone-in chicken, take it out and place it in a bowl of ice water to cool.
-Take the meat off the bones, and return meat to pot.
-Otherwise cool chicken and cut it up in cubes, or shred it, however you like it.
+Boil chicken in a large pot/saucepan or dutch oven, in at least 2 quarts of water, until done.
+If using bone-in chicken, (because it's larger and takes longer to cool), take it out of the boiling water and place it in a bowl of ice water to cool.
+Take the meat off the bones, cut up to desired size, and return meat to pot.
+Otherwise if using smaller pieces of chicken, cool chicken and cut it up in cubes, or shred it, however you like it.
+If using canned chicken, I would drain the juices and add the chicken to the boiling water.

 FOR THE DUMPLINGS:

-Rub the flour, salt and butter together with your fingers until all of the butter is mashed up.
-Pour in cold water and stir until a dough is formed.
-Sprinkle extra flour onto a cutting mat or brown paper bag.
+Using a large bowl, or on the counter, rub the flour, salt and butter together with your fingers until all of the butter is mashed up.
+Pour in cold water and stir or knead until a dough is formed. ***Sprinkle extra flour onto counter, a cutting mat or brown paper bag.
 Knead dough a few times, roll out with floured rolling pin or glass.
 Roll out thin, about an 1/8 of an inch.
 Cut in 1-2 inch squares with back of butter knife.
 Drop the dumplings into the boiling broth.
 Turn down to low and cover for about 10 minutes, taste and add desired seasonings, stir and turn it off.
 Let cool slightly, then serve.